North Carolina: Sports

 North Carolina is home to four major league sports franchises: the Carolina Panthers of the National Football League, the Charlotte Hornets of the National Basketball Association, and Charlotte FC of Major League Soccer are based in Charlotte, while the Raleigh-based Carolina Hurricanes play in the National Hockey League.
 The Panthers and Hurricanes are the only two major professional sports teams that have the same geographical designation while playing in different metropolitan areas.
 The Hurricanes are the only major professional team from North Carolina to have won a league championship, having captured the Stanley Cup in 2006.
-North Carolina is also home to two other top-level professional teams in less prominent sports—the Charlotte Hounds of Major League Lacrosse and the North Carolina Courage of the National Women's Soccer League.
+North Carolina is also home to two other top-level professional teams—the Charlotte Hounds of Major League Lacrosse and the North Carolina Courage of the National Women's Soccer League.

 While North Carolina has no Major League Baseball team, it does have numerous Minor League Baseball teams, with the highest level of play coming from the Triple-A Charlotte Knights and Durham Bulls.
 Additionally, North Carolina has minor league teams in other team sports including soccer and ice hockey, most notably North Carolina FC and the Charlotte Checkers, both of which play in the second tier of their respective sports.

-In addition to professional team sports, North Carolina has a strong affiliation with NASCAR and stock-car racing, with Charlotte Motor Speedway in Concord hosting two Cup Series races every year.
-Charlotte also hosts the NASCAR Hall of Fame, while Concord is the home of several top-flight racing teams, including Hendrick Motorsports, Roush Fenway Racing, GMS Racing, Stewart-Haas Racing, and Chip Ganassi Racing.
-Numerous other tracks around North Carolina host races from low-tier NASCAR circuits as well.
+In addition to professional team sports, North Carolina has a strong affiliation with NASCAR and stock-car racing, with Charlotte Motor Speedway in Concord hosting races every year.
+Charlotte also hosts the NASCAR Hall of Fame, while Concord is the home of several top-flight racing teams, including Hendrick Motorsports, RFK Racing, and Haas Factory Team.
+Numerous other tracks around North Carolina host races from other racing circuits as well.